-- I. A credit co-operative should establish prudent and appropriate procedures for screening and hiring employees, including reviewing whether a candidate has decent personality and professional knowledge required for the job. - II.
-A credit co-operative's AML/CFT responsible officer, AML/CFT officers, and business unit supervisory officers should meet one of following requirements within 3 months after the appointment.
-The credit co-operative should establish relevant control mechanism to ensure the compliance of such requirements:

-- (i) Having at least 3-year experience as a compliance officer or AML/CFT officer. - (ii) Attending at least 24-hour training classes provided by an institution recognized by FSC and obtaining a certificate of completion after passing an exam.
-For a person who has been qualified for a compliance officer, however, may be treated as meeting the qualification requirement provided in subparagraph II.(ii) after attending 12-hour AML/CFT training classes. - (iii) Obtaining a domestic or international AML/CFT professional certificate issued by an institution recognized by FSC. - III.
-In case where the officers described in last subparagraph were appointed before June 30th, 2017, they may be treated as meeting the qualification requirements if one of following requirements are met: - (i) Meeting the qualification requirements of subparagraph II.(i) or (ii) before June 30th, 2017. - (ii) Meeting the qualification requirements of subparagraph II.(ii) by one of the following deadlines: - 1.
-For the credit co-operative's AML/CFT responsible officer and AML/CFT officers, within 6 months after the appointment. - 2.
-For the credit co-operative's business unit supervisory officers, within 1 year after the appointment. - IV.
-The credit co-operative's AML/CFT responsible officer, AML/CFT officers, and domestic business unit supervisory officers should attend at least 12-hour AML/CFT trainings each year provided by the credit co-operative or external training institutions agreed by AML/CFT officer described in subparagraph 1 of Article 15.
+- I. A bills house should establish prudent and appropriate procedures for screening and hiring employees, including reviewing whether a candidate has decent personality and professional knowledge required for the job. - II.
+A bills house's AML/CFT responsible officer, AML/CFT officers, and domestic business unit supervisory officers should meet one of following requirements within 3 months after the appointment.
+The bills house should establish relevant control mechanism to ensure the compliance of such requirements: - (i) Having at least 3-year experience as a compliance officer or AML/CFT officer. - (ii) Attending at least 24-hour training classes provided by an institution recognized by FSC and obtaining a certificate of completion after passing an exam.
+For a person who has been qualified for a compliance officer, however, may be treated as meeting the qualification requirement provided in subparagraph II. (ii) after attending 12-hour AML/CFT training classes. - (iii) Obtaining a domestic or international AML/CFT professional certificate issued by an institution recognized by FSC. - III.
+In case where the officers described in last subparagraph were appointed before June 30th, 2017, they may be treated as meeting the qualification requirements if one of following requirements are met: - (i) Meeting the qualification requirements of subparagraph II. (i) or (ii) before June 30th, 2017. - (ii) Meeting the qualification requirements of subparagraph II.(ii) by one of the following deadlines: - 1.
+For the bills house's AML/CFT responsible officer and AML/CFT officers, within 6 months after the appointment. - 2.
+For the bills house's domestic business unit supervisory officers, within 1 year after the appointment. - IV.
+The bills house's AML/CFT responsible officer, AML/CFT officers, and domestic business unit supervisory officers should attend at least 12-hour AML/CFT trainings each year provided by the bills house or external training institutions agreed by AML/CFT officer described in subparagraph 1 of Article 13.
 Such trainings should at least cover new updates on regulatory requirements, and ML/TF trends and red flags.
-Those who obtain domestic or international AML/CFT professional certificates issued by an institution recognized by FSC may be exempt from satisfying the requirements on training hour for the same year. - V. The credit co-operative should arrange AML/CFT trainings each year that have appropriate contents and training hours determined according to the nature of business for its directors, supervisors, chief executive officer, compliance officers, internal auditors and salesmen, to allow them to understand their AML/CFT duties and have the expertise required for such duties.
+Those who obtain domestic or international AML/CFT professional certificates issued by an institution recognized by FSC may be exempt from satisfying the requirements on training hour for the same year.

+V. The bills house should arrange AML/CFT trainings each year that have appropriate contents and training hours determined according to the nature of business for its directors, supervisors, chief executive officer, compliance officers, internal auditors and salesmen, to allow them to understand their AML/CFT duties and have the expertise required for such duties.

-If employees meet one of the following descriptions, the credit co-operative should examine the affairs that they are responsible for by sampling and, if necessary, may seek assistance from internal audit unit.
+If employees meet one of the following descriptions, the bills house should examine the affairs that they are responsible for by sampling and, if necessary, may seek assistance from internal audit unit.